CDHO Advisory: Eating Disorders

 Resources consulted

-2. The clearest instances of comorbidities are those of a psychiatric nature; recent research suggests that
+- The clearest instances of comorbidities are those of a psychiatric nature; research suggests that

-1. some two thirds of women with eating disorders may meet the criteria for anxiety disorder
+- some two thirds of women with eating disorders may meet the criteria for anxiety disorder or a related disorder5

-2. some two thirds of women with the anxiety disorder reported that it preceded the eating disorder
+- some two thirds of women with the anxiety disorder or related disorder reported that it preceded the eating disorder

-3. anxiety disorders included, in order of frequency
+- anxiety or related disorders included, in order of frequency

-2. anxiety disorders (CDHO Advisory) commonly have their onset in childhood before the start of an eating disorder, supporting the possibility that anxiety disorders may be a vulnerability factor for developing anorexia nervosa or bulimia
+- anxiety or related disorders (CDHO Advisory) commonly have their onset in childhood before the start of an eating disorder, supporting the possibility that anxiety disorders may be a vulnerability factor for developing anorexia nervosa or bulimia

 Oral health considerations